 The Expert Group meets once a year at the Palais des Nations in Geneva, normally in April/May.
-The next meeting, the EGRC Sixth Session, will be held in Geneva, 28 April-1 May 2015.
-A UNFC Workshop will be held in Geneva on 28 April and the main EGRC meeting will start on 29 April.
+The EGRC Sixth Session was held in Geneva on 28 April-1 May 2015.
+A UNFC Workshop was in Geneva on 28 April and the main EGRC meeting started on 29 April.
 All meetings held in Geneva are conducted in English, French and Russian.
 Details of the EGRC Fifth Session held 29 April-2 May 2014 are available here (EGRC Fifth Session).

 “At its 42nd plenary meeting, on 16 July 2004, the Economic and Social Council, recalling its decision 1997/226 of 18 July 1997, welcomed the endorsement by the Economic Commission for Europe of the United Nations Framework Classification for Fossil Energy and Mineral Resources and decides to invite the Member States of the United Nations, international organizations and regional commissions to consider taking appropriate measures for ensuring worldwide application of the Framework Classification.
 The Council notes that this new classification for fossil energy and mineral resources, which now includes energy commodities (for example, natural gas, oil and uranium), is an extension of the earlier framework developed for solid fuels and mineral commodities, on which the Council took similar action in 1997 upon endorsement and recommendation by the Economic Commission for Europe.”